Date

 Click each drop-down below to view a detailed itinerary.
 For a full view, please select the "print page" button above.

-Arrive in the Vietnamese capital late this evening and transfer to your hotel.
-As guests’ arrival times may vary greatly today, there are no group activities planned.
+We arrive in the Vietnamese capital and travel to our hotel (the hotel’s check-in time is 3:00 p.m.).
+As guests’ arrival times may vary greatly today, we have no group activities or meals planned.

 Meals: B, D